Explore Derry: The Ultimate Guide to the Walled City

 • Shipquay Gate

-Later were added New Gate (1789), Castle Gate (1803) and Magazine Gate (1865).
-The original gates were themselves re-built in the 18th and 19th centuries.
-Between 1805 and 1810 the actual wooden gates were removed from all of the Gates.
+Later, the New Gate (1789), Castle Gate (1803), and Magazine Gate (1865) were added.
+The original gates were rebuilt in the 18th and 19th centuries.
+Between 1805 and 1810, the wooden gates were removed from the Gates.

-Each gate holds its own historical significance.
+Each gate holds its historical significance.

 The Peace Bridge and Ebrington Square